Ever attempt painting an ikat pattern?

 I took the idea of a pattern a little further once I decided I liked the diamonds (pretty, like this inspiring fabric), and aligned a small series to see how it would flow; looked good.
 A little sloppy, intentional imperfection.

 As much as it seems like a imperfectly hand-drawn ikat paint job would be an easier technique than strapping some blue painter’s tape on the wall and meticulously creating a striped pattern (horizontal stripes seem to be my default, if you’ve ever seen my living room or my recent art project), I still ended up using a whole lot of painter’s tape.
 Moreso than needing the surrounding walls, trim, and concerning myself with worries of bleeding paint, it helped to have the tape to create straight lines and parameters for each diamond-esque shape.
-Consider how your handwriting begins to slope when you’re writing on unruled paper; I expected the same thing to happen with my painting, especially if I was constantly turning my head to the right to catch a glimpse of the bedroom TV screen (DVR’ed Millionaire Matchmaker, yo), so having the leveled tape in place helped tremendously.
+Consider how your handwriting begins to slope when you’re writing on unruled paper; I expected the same thing to happen with my painting, especially if I was constantly turning my head to the right to catch a glimpse of the bedroom TV screen, so having the leveled tape in place helped tremendously.
 It also helped keep each row evenly separated vertically.
-My non-meticulous project had become very anally orchestrated.

 I used the short edge of the latest Coastal Living as the space maker to keep each line evenly divided, and Codeman would not let me get a clean photo of this, so, yet another outrageous, ear-flappin’, howling shot.